PostHog/posthog.com/contents/blog/0-to-hero.md

 We started off thinking it'd look like this:

-* open source to give away value to the masses, which would generate lots of fans in companies big and small
+* Open source to give away value to the masses, which would generate lots of fans in companies big and small
-* paid self-hosted version for big companies that didn't want to send data to a 3rd party
+* Paid self-hosted version for big companies that didn't want to send data to a third party

-This worked fairly well, we started growing quickly.
-However, at greater we should host it for people in cloud to make money (with a big free tier since cloud is a better experience for the majority of users, and good experience leads to more word of mouth growth).
+This worked fairly well and we started growing quickly.
+However, at greater TKTK, we should host it for people in the cloud to make money – with a big free tier since cloud is a better experience for the majority of users, and good experience leads to more word of mouth growth.

 However, the cloud would have been very competitive for us.
 We didn't pick it in the first place as we had a lot of unicorn competitors.

-To stand out, however, we realized we could focus on building all the products in one (we started as product analytics, but we now have also got session replay, a/b testing, feature flags, web analytics, a data warehouse, a basic customer data platform and user surveys).
+To stand out, however, we realized we could focus on building all the products in one.
+We started as product analytics, but we now have also got session replay, A/B testing, feature flags, web analytics, a data warehouse, a basic customer data platform, and user surveys.
 The key was to not try to also go upmarket so people would have simpler needs.
-We could not replace Snowflake in a Fortune 500, but we could provide a warehouse for a 30 person startup, with simpler needs - for example.
+We could not replace Snowflake in a Fortune 500, but, for example, we could provide a warehouse for a 30-person startup, with simpler needs.

 I did two things to get our very first sales:

 1. I talked to users that were already using our product and in our slack community (we've since moved away from Slack to a [custom built forum](https://posthog.com/questions)) about our paid offering and gauging interest.

-2. I created a pricing page on our website, listing out our paid extra features and embedding my calendar into it (then gradually making this self serve over time).
+2. I created a pricing page on our website, listing our paid extra features and embedding my calendar into it, gradually making this self-serve over time.
 When someone booked a call, I'd see which extra features they really cared about, and if they wanted to buy.

 It turned out to be easier to get sales from people that came freshly through our website and pricing page, than it was to generate demand from the existing community.
 Both approaches, however, worked.
 I suspect adverse-selection is at play – if people see a free product, they may be using it _because_ it is free, so you'll find this is the wrong group to try to make money from, even with a ton of great extra features.